AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     INVALID_INSTANCE: string;
 };

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "createAccessTokenEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function createAccessTokenEntity(homeAccountId: string, environment: string, accessToken: string, clientId: string, tenantId: string, scopes: string, expiresOn: number, extExpiresOn: number, base64Decode: (input: string) => string, refreshOn?: number, tokenType?: AuthenticationScheme, userAssertionHash?: string, keyId?: string, requestedClaims?: string, requestedClaimsHash?: string): AccessTokenEntity;

+// Warning: (ae-missing-release-tag) "createAuthError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function createAuthError(code: string, additionalMessage?: string): AuthError;

+// Warning: (ae-missing-release-tag) "createClientAuthError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function createClientAuthError(errorCode: string, additionalMessage?: string): ClientAuthError;

+// Warning: (ae-missing-release-tag) "createClientConfigurationError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function createClientConfigurationError(errorCode: string): ClientConfigurationError;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
 // @internal
 function createDiscoveredInstance(authorityUri: string, networkClient: INetworkModule, cacheManager: ICacheManager, authorityOptions: AuthorityOptions, logger: Logger, correlationId: string, performanceClient?: IPerformanceClient): Promise<Authority>;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "createIdTokenEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function createIdTokenEntity(homeAccountId: string, environment: string, idToken: string, clientId: string, tenantId: string): IdTokenEntity;

+// Warning: (ae-missing-release-tag) "createInteractionRequiredAuthError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function createInteractionRequiredAuthError(errorCode: string): InteractionRequiredAuthError;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "createRefreshTokenEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function createRefreshTokenEntity(homeAccountId: string, environment: string, refreshToken: string, clientId: string, familyId?: string, userAssertionHash?: string, expiresOn?: number): RefreshTokenEntity;

+// Warning: (ae-missing-release-tag) "CredentialEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type CredentialEntity = {
     homeAccountId: string;